 - 1 celery rib, diced

-- 6 cups chicken stock
+- 6 cups chicken broth or stock

 - 2 cups diced chicken (cooked or uncooked)

 - Egg noodles, cooked according to package directions

 - Select Sauté and add the butter to the pressure cooking pot.
 When the butter is melted, add the onion, carrots, celery, and garlic.
 Cook, stirring occasionally, for about 3 minutes.